 Leading Court of Appeal authority upon misconduct in a public office.

-Leading counsel representing a serving police officer being investigated for criminal health and safety offences arising out of the fatal shooting of a fellow officer on a firearms training exercise.
-Adrian represented the officer at the 2 month Inquest.
+Represented a serving police officer being investigated for criminal health and safety offences arising out of the fatal shooting of a fellow officer on a firearms training exercise in a 2 month Inquest.

 Represented an Olympic horseman before the British Equestrian Federation disputing selection for the European Championships.